reqT/reqT.github.io/index.md

 * Make sure you have [Java 21](https://adoptium.net/temurin/releases/?package=jdk&version=21) and [Scala 3](https://www.scala-lang.org/download/) installed for your system.

-* Download the [reqT desktop app](https://github.com/reqT/reqT/releases/latest/download/reqT.jar) and *double-click* or run in terminal using: `java -jar reqT.jar`
+* Download the [reqT desktop app](https://github.com/reqT/reqT/releases/latest/download/reqT.jar) and run in terminal using: `java -jar reqT.jar`

 * Learn more about [using the reqT app](#using-the-reqt-app)